ClementNerma/Rave/docs/books/hybrid.md

 If we tell you `2` and `5` are both `int` resources, you can guess the `result` variable will have the same type.
 Mathematical operators always take two numbers and return a number.

-The list of mathematical operators is:
+The array of mathematical operators is:

 * `+` (add)
 * `-` (substract)